Last Updated on October 11, 2020 by Victor Carrera

 What are the Benefits of using ActiveCampaign

-- Send your contacts highly personalized emails, and follow up with automated sequences based on actions they have taken
+- Send your contacts highly personalized email service, and follow up with automated sequences based on actions they have taken

-- You can easily create beautiful emails using professionally designed templates.
+- You can easily create beautiful emails using a professionally designed email template.
 You simply drag and drop the elements you need to where you want them to be, and add in your own content and images

 - Send your sales team alerts automatically based on a contact’s actions or lead score